Bremen, January 20, 2020

 The event year 2020 starts today with "the world of smart ID solutions", the Omnisecure in Berlin.

 The Bremen-based full-service provider for IT security software Governikus will be on board again this year, providing comprehensive information about the Governikus portfolio.
 "Omnisecure has become a set date in the event calendar for us.
-The information and networking idea across industry and national borders, especially with regard to the important topic of electronic identities, comes into its own very well here at the start of the year and we are pleased to be able to be represented again this year with some program items and an information stand," says Dr. Stephan Klein, Managing Director of Governikus GmbH & Co.
+The idea of information and networking across industry and national borders, especially with regard to the important topic of electronic identities, comes into its own very well here at the start of the year and we are pleased to be able to be represented again this year with some program items and an information stand," says Dr. Stephan Klein, Managing Director of Governikus GmbH & Co.
 KG.

 At the information stand in the lobby of the Grand Hotel Esplanade in Berlin, the Bremen-based company will be providing information about new possibilities with the online ID card function.
 Scenarios for reading out ID card data on site - e.g. in bank branches - also enable an optimized process flow for legitimation checks or account openings in the branch.
 As a sovereign document, the ID card is the most secure way of transferring high-quality data into systems.
 Not only can active error source avoidance through manual input be supported, but the process speed can also be increased.
 This advantage is now available not only in online but also in on-site scenarios.